JuliaLang/www.julialang.org/drafts/_posts/2013-04-01-async-optimization.md

         ...
     end

 There is little difference in the structure of the code inside the ``@sync`` blocks, and the asynchronous logic is encapsulated in the local ``updatemodel`` function which conditionally generates new subproblems.
-A strength of Julia is that functions like ``pmap`` are implemented in Julia itself, so that it is particularly easy to make modifications like this.
+A strength of Julia is that functions like ``pmap`` are implemented in Julia itself, so that it is particularly straightforward to make modifications like this.

 ### Running it